a-rich/DJ-Tools/docs/tutorials/developer_docs/new_collections.md

 #### RekordboxPlaylist
 A playlist in an XML is a NODE tag which is a recursive structure that contains other NODE tags.
-The leaves of this tree are NODE tags which contain only TRACK tags with just a single attribute, KEY, which maps to the trackID attribute of the TRACK tags under the COLLECTION tag.
+The leaves of this tree are NODE tags which contain only TRACK tags with just a single attribute, KEY, which maps to the TrackID attribute of the TRACK tags under the COLLECTION tag.

 NODE tags also have attributes for the Name and Type (folder or not) and either a Count or an Entries attribute which has the number of playlists or number of tracks, respectively.